medcomdk/ehmi/docs/index.md

 <br/>

 **For now, specifications published here at 01-04-2024 will focus on the Production pilot for EHMI and are therefore narrowed down to show only what is currently ready.
-By the end of Q2 2024 several more specifications and descriptions will be released on these sites and make the documentation more comprehensive.**
+Later in 2024 several more specifications and descriptions will be released on these sites and make the documentation more comprehensive.**

 <br/>